Over 94% of our IB students scored level 6 or 7 in 2026.

 TOK Connection for History:

-Explore how memory as a WOK influences our understanding of history.
+Explore how individual and collective memory influence our understanding of history.
 How does this personal knowledge interact with shared historical knowledge?

 4.5 The Arts in TOK